sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Not Recommended Ways

-* Wire transfer (mad fees - $40 per transaction, at minimum!)
+* Wire transfer (mad fees - often upwards of $40 per transaction!)
-* Cash a check (takes 20-30 days for the first I hear).
+* Cash a check (takes 20-30 days I hear).
 Keep in mind, bank currency rates (are generally terrible. usually 2.5%, Stephen doesn't do this any more).
   If you have family or a friend working at your bank, they may be able to waive the waiting period.

 #### Miscellaneous
 If you end up with American funds in Canada, Stephen recommends opening a US